low-orbit-flux/ship-grip-fim/README.md

 New todo items ( 2021 )

     - comparison reports should be saved to a DB
-    - switch between data types

-Old todo items (  years ago ):
+    - compare should also be parallel
+	- print header when reading report or comparing reports
+	- option to just print header
+	- how is white space in a file name handled
+	- clean up CLi / add options ( path, etc )
+	- run as daemon with scheduled reports
+		- add alerts ( email and send to ship grip alert system )
+		- scheudle / view runs
+	- GUI
+		- Wrap cli
+		- view jobs
+		- schedule jobs
+	- search single file accross reports
+	- optional swap path variables for report comparison

-   - do something about trailing slashes when paths ar concatenated
+   - do something about trailing slashes when paths are concatenated
    - Auto Compare
 	     - figure out the newest and second newest reports
 	     - automatically check for changes in last two runs
 			 - do this for last two runs with same report name (ex: so only reports with name "nightly scheduled" will be compared and not "adhoc report" )
-	 - daemon the schedules runs
-	     - schedule runs, save reports
-	     - have alerts ( email, etc.)
 	 - GUI
 	 - daemon status viewer
 	 - report viewer